 - The total amount of the fraud was less than the amount claimed by the prosecution (resulting in reduced penalties in many cases)

 Conviction of a health care fraud charge could land you in prison and, if you are a health care professional, result in the loss of your license to practice medicine.
 Mario Madrid is an outstanding Houston white collar crimes defense lawyer with decades of experience in practice.
-As a former prosecutor and judge, as well as a certified specialist in Criminal Law, he views his clients’ cases from a multi-dimensional perspective that ordinary lawyers simply cannot match.
+As a former prosecutor and judge, as well as being Board Certified by the Texas Board of Legal Specialization in Criminal Law, he views his clients’ cases from a multi-dimensional perspective.
 If you have been charged with health care fraud In the Houston area, call Madrid Law, PLLC at 713-877-9400 for a free initial discussion of your case.